vesuxyz/docs/blog/2025-03-11-bitcoin-lending-starknet/index.md

 ### All while benefiting from:

 - **Low fees**, keeping more of your BTC instead of losing it to transaction costs.
-- **A frictionless experience**, with smart wallets like [Argent](https://www.argent.xyz/) ensuring smooth and secure interactions.
+- **A frictionless experience** thanks to smart wallets like [Argent](https://www.argent.xyz/).
 - **Full self-custody**, eliminating reliance on centralized entities or third parties.
-- **Battle-tested security**, with every line of Vesu’s smart contract code audited.
+- **Proven security** with every line of Vesu’s smart contract code audited.

 ## What This Means for Starknet & Vesu

-Bringing Bitcoin liquidity to Starknet **isn’t just another DeFi trend**—it’s the **next logical step** in unlocking BTC’s full potential.
+Bringing Bitcoin liquidity to Starknet is the **next logical step** in expanding its DeFi ecosystem.

-- **Bitcoin’s market cap dwarfs DeFi TVL**, and onboarding BTC holders into DeFi expands the ecosystem massively.
+- **Bitcoin’s market cap dwarfs DeFi TVL.** Onboarding BTC holders into DeFi massively expands the ecosystem.
-- **More liquidity strengthens lending markets**, leading to better rates, deeper composability, and new integrations.
+- **More liquidity strengthens lending markets.** Better rates, deeper composability, and new integrations follow.
-- **New Bitcoin-native DeFi primitives** are possible, and Vesu has the infrastructure ready.
+- **New Bitcoin-native DeFi primitives are possible.** Vesu has the infrastructure ready.
-- **STARK proofs provide the security Bitcoin needs**, ensuring BTC moves on-chain without intermediaries.
+- **STARK proofs provide the security Bitcoin needs.** BTC moves on-chain without intermediaries.

 Both **Starknet and Vesu** offer **scalable, trustless finance**, powered by **math and cryptography**.
 Together, we bring **native BTCfi to Bitcoiners.**